 Category B tech-eligible occupations include senior-level roles in:

-The employer must pay a GTS fee and commit to a Labour Market Benefits Plan (LMBP) — training and investments in the Canadian workforce.
+The employer must pay a GTS fee and commit to a Labour Market Benefits Plan (LMBP) with training and investment in the Canadian workforce.
 This is an employer-side cost and process, not the worker's.
+The Global Talent occupations list and its eligible NOC codes change over time, so the employer should confirm the current list with ESDC before applying.
+What this means for you: the speed of the Global Talent Stream depends on your employer being approved and applying correctly, not on anything you submit yourself.

 3. Intracompany Transfer (ICT)